newjersey/navigator.business.nj.gov/content/src/certifications/esbe.md

   facilitates competition by small businesses for New Jersey Department of Transportation's (NJDOT) contracts.
 summaryDescriptionMd: >-
-  Emerging Small Business Enterprise (ESBE) certification **provides small businesses access to NJDOT contract opportunities that would otherwise be difficult to secure.**
+  Emerging Small Business Enterprise (ESBE) certification may **provide an advantage for the New Jersey Department of Transportation's (NJDOT) contracts**.

   *Learn more about [government contracts](https://business.nj.gov/pages/government-contracting).*